ogyunal/BilShare/group/idil_log.md

 09.05.2020 - Finishing the SignUp page for the database , i also connect to our database, bilsharedev and changin my resouce-properties.

 11.05.2020- Writing our UML Class Diagram with all methods,classes, including interfaces and super classes, that we create and briefing what we have done our project.

+15.05.2020 - Trying to write chatView and the add the main layout to the chat image.